CMCammarano/EE-450-NetworkProject/README.md

 README.md:
 + This file.
 A readme written in the markdown file format.

-README.txt:
-+ A copy of the markdown readme for portability.

 Makefile:
 + A simple UNIX makefile that executes the necessary compilation commands on UNIX systems.
 Compliles each source with the command "g++ -lsocket -lnsl -o OUTPUT_NAME SOURCE.cpp"